Judicial Services Exam

 2. Age Limit

-- Maximum Age: Typically ranges from 32 to 37 years, depending on the specific state.
+- Maximum Age: Typically 32–37 years, depending on the state

-- Age Relaxation: Relaxation is provided for candidates belonging to reserved categories (SC, ST, OBC) and other special categories as per respective state government rules.
+- Age Relaxation: Provided for reserved categories (SC, ST, OBC) and other special categories as per respective state rules

 3. Nationality

-- In some states, subjects of Nepal or Bhutan, or certain migrants of Indian origin intending permanent settlement in India, may also be eligible (subject to official certificates).
+- In some states, subjects of Nepal or Bhutan, or certain migrants of Indian origin intending permanent settlement in India, may also be eligible (subject to official documentation)

 4. Other Requirements

-- Language Proficiency: Knowledge of the respective state’s local language (e.g., Hindi in Devnagri Script for Uttar Pradesh) is mandatory.
+- Language Proficiency: Knowledge of the state’s official language is mandatory (e.g., Hindi in Devanagari script for Uttar Pradesh)

-- Work Experience: Prior experience is generally not required; fresh law graduates are eligible to apply.
+- Work Experience: Not required; fresh law graduates are eligible.

-Note: Always refer to the official recruitment notification released by the respective State Public Service Commission or High Court for the most accurate and current eligibility details.
+Note: Candidates should always refer to the official recruitment notification released by the respective State Public Service Commission or High Court for the most accurate and current eligibility details.

 What You’ll Learn